s-simoncelli/ptv/+PTV/@parSyncVideos/README.md

 `obj = PTV.parSyncVideos(...)` returns a *parSyncVideos* object containing the output of the lag estimation.

 # parSyncVideos properties
- - **videoSet1**      - Complete path to the folder containing the 1st set of video files or path to a video
+ - **videoSetLeftCamera**      - Complete path to the folder containing the 1st set of video files or path to a video
  - **videoSet2**      - Complete path to the folder containing the 2nd set of video files or path to a video
  - **frameRate**      - The video frame rate
  - **totalVideos**    - The total processed videos